CEF Lead Executives

 Anna leads the Enterprise ESG strategy team at RBC Royal Bank where she is accountable for, implementing RBC’s ESG strategy in close partnership with the business; ESG performance management, as well as reporting.
 Her portfolio also includes human rights and financial wellbeing.
 Anna has been with RBC since 2016.
 When joining, she was part of the enterprise transformation team where she helped establish RBC’s initial climate strategy and operating model as well as RBC’s financial wellbeing strategy.
 This led her to her current role in the Enterprise ESG Strategy, Corporate Citizenship and ESG team.
 Previously, Anna has held roles in management consulting with Deloitte, and in assurance and tax services with Ernst & Young.
 Anna has a Bachelor in Business Administration and Masters in Business Administration from the Schulich School of Business, York University (Canada).
 Anna is also a credential holder of Canadian and American accounting designations, CPA, CA and CPA (IL).

 Since joining RBC in 2017, Emma has worked on the climate strategy with a focus on evolving the bank’s ambition and integration with the bank’s business and functions.
-Emma now leads a team working on the climate strategy, governance and reporting.
-Emma has 14 years of experience in sustainability strategy, environmental management and policy development, and brings a unique combination of corporate and public sector perspectives to new challenges.
-Prior to joining RBC, Emma worked for Ontario’s Ministry of the Environment on the development and implementation of a climate change partnership strategy among other environmental policy files.
+Emma now leads a team working on the climate strategy, integration and governance.
+Emma has 15 years of experience in sustainability strategy, business management and policy development, and brings a unique combination of corporate and public sector perspectives to new challenges.
+Prior to joining RBC, Emma worked for the provincial government on environmental policy files.
 She also worked at Tim Hortons and Sears Canada on sustainable procurement, sustainability reporting, marketing and environmental compliance.
 Emma received her M. Sc. in Environmental Management and Policy from the International Institute for Industrial Environmental Economics at Lund University, Sweden.
 She is a mother to two daughters, a painter and loves spending time in the outdoors.

 Sustainable Finance